sikanderbhambhu/bdct/README.md

     3. Run: `npm install --omit=dev`
         Plese strictly use this command to install all the dependencies but not the dev dependencies (only 2 are there).
-A detailed explanation for not touching the dev dependencies is mentioned below as it could hamper the script execution and reporting part.

-    We have made use of dredd library for test execution and reporting which have been manually changes, hence we don't want that part to re-installed on executing npm i, hence we are using the above mentioned command to install the dependencies.
+        DREDD library has been used for test execution & reporting & it has been manually changed for some extra assertions (CHAI Assertions included explicitly).
+        This is done because of the following reasons:
+            i.
+DREDD only validates the presnce of all the fields in the API Response as per the OAS document. ii.
+CHAI Assertions validates the data types of all fields mentioned in OAS document against real-time response of the API.

+        So, we don't want these manual changes to get overridden on executing npm i, hence --omit flag is being used.

     Consumer End: